-In fiscal year 2022, no customer individually accounted for 10% or more of the Company's net sales; however, our top ten customers for fiscal year 2022 accounted for approximately 41% of our net sales.
-A material reduction in purchasing by one of our larger customers for any reason, including but not limited to the COVID-19 pandemic, general economic or aerospace downturn, decreased production, strike or resourcing, could have a material adverse effect on results of operations, financial position and cash flows.
+In fiscal year 2023, no customer individually accounted for 10% or more of the Company's net sales; however, our top ten customers for fiscal year 2023 accounted for approximately 41% of our net sales.
+A material reduction in purchasing by one of our larger customers for any reason, including but not limited to general economic or aerospace downturns, decreased production, strike or resourcing, could have a material adverse effect on results of operations, financial position and cash flows.